 - Bleach: During the Blood War arc, it's revealed that Quincy have developed a way to seal a shinigami's final release (or "bankai").
 To test its capabilities, several captains allow their bankai to be sealed... except that the Quincy actually steal the bankai and use them against their owners.
-This would end disastrously if Kisuke Urahara didn't then find a way to turn the stolen bankai against the Quincy that stole them, thereby not leaving the Captains at a horrible disadvantage, it was then revealed that having stolen bankais also functioned as a Power Limiter, preventing the use of the Quincy Vollständig.
+Worse still, when Kisuke Urahara found a way to turn the stolen bankai against the Quincy that stole them, thereby not leaving the Captains at a horrible disadvantage, it was then revealed that having stolen bankais also functioned as a Power Limiter, preventing the use of the Quincy Vollständig.
 The advantage they got back was pretty much nullified on the spot.

 - Code Geass plays this one very straight.
 Early in the second season, Zero publicly admits that he became evil because he was convinced it was the only way to defeat the evil Britannian empire.
 This culminates in his Zero-Approval Gambit, where he commits atrocity after atrocity to focus all of the world's hatred on to him, then has himself killed to destroy it.

 - "Salamander" Hanzo, a legendary shinobi with a reputation as The Dreaded, claimed his warmongering ways sprang from an attempt in his youth to unite the land under him.
 This is a case that doesn't work as well as Pain's; while Pain based his plan on human nature and acknowledged a lot of people would die in cycles because of it, war would become unbearable as long as his weapon existed and long periods of peace would be possible.
 Hanzo's wars just made the division in the shinobi world worse (since he lost interest in his original ideals early on and became a paranoid monster that oppressed his people) and was actually directly responsible for driving Pain insane in the first place.